Solomon Islands

 The official name of the then-British administration was changed from the "British Solomon Islands Protectorate" to "The Solomon Islands" in 1975, and self-government was achieved the following year.
 Independence was obtained, and the name changed to just "Solomon Islands" (without the definite article), in 1978.
 At independence, Solomon Islands became a constitutional monarchy.
-The King of Solomon Islands is Charles III, who is represented in the country by a governor-general.
+The King of Solomon Islands is Charles III, who is represented in the country by a governor-general appointed on the advice of the prime minister.

 Name

 In 1568, the Spanish navigator Álvaro de Mendaña was the first European to visit the Solomon Islands archipelago but did not name the archipelago at that time, only certain individual islands.
 Though not named by Mendaña, the islands were subsequently referred to as Islas Salomón (Solomon Islands) by others following reports of his voyage optimistically conflated with stories of the wealthy biblical King Solomon, believing them to be the Bible-mentioned city of Ophir.
 During most of the colonial period, the territory's official name was the "British Solomon Islands Protectorate" until independence in 1978, when it was changed to "Solomon Islands" as defined in the Constitution of Solomon Islands and as a Commonwealth realm under this name.

-The definite article, "the", is not part of the country's official name but remains for all references to the area pre-independence and is sometimes used, both within and outside the country.
-Colloquially the islands are referred to simply as "the Solomons".
+The definite article, "the", has not been part of the country's official name since independence but remains for all references to the area before independence and is sometimes used, both within and outside the country.
+Colloquially, the islands are referred to simply as "the Solomons".